MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Remove-AzureRmAppServicePlan.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Indicates whether to prompt the user for confirmation before running the cmdlet.

 ```yaml
 Type: SwitchParameter